Property rights for de facto couples

 You may be considering a de facto relationship property settlement if:

-• Your de facto relationship has recently ended and you need to understand your rights
+• A de facto relationship has recently ended and a person is seeking to understand their rights

 • You and your partner have built up property, savings, or investments together